 How will I meet and get to know my advisor?

-- You will first meet the advising staff at your Placement Testing and Orientation.
+- You will first meet the advising staff at Orientation.
 They are an integral part of the process as you move from applicant status to student status.

 - You will be assigned to an advisor according to the major you have chosen.
-An advisor will also be teaching your University Survey course, EXP 1100.
+Your University Survey course, EXP 1100, might be taught by an advisor.
 This is a great opportunity to begin a working relationship with the advising staff.

 - Academic advisors are available by appointment throughout the calendar year.
 They care about your success!
-Call 740-366-9333 to set up an appointment.
+Visit OnCourse or call 740.366.9333 to set up an appointment.

 Frequently Asked Questions